ProEarn

 Paid To Click (PTC) Scams

-I cannot begin to mention the number of PTC sites out there with some sort of complaint against them so please check to see if your paid to click site is listed here: https://www.ptc-top.com/ptc-scam/
+I cannot begin to mention the number of PTC sites out there with some sort of complaint against them so please check to see if your paid-to-click site is listed here: https://www.ptc-top.com/ptc-scam/

 Online Job Scam

 Scammers stalk job boards looking for potential victims.
-Lookout for companies offering fantastic pay for a few hours work.
+Lookout for companies offering fantastic pay for a few hours of work.
 Some may try to get you to cash fraudulent cheques to cover your first pay cheque and send the difference to them or someone else.
 Or they may ask you to send them money to pay for supplies such as software or services such as pay to have your resume reviewed or improved.
 Some will even ask for your banking information for payment via transfers or ask you to pay for a credit report as part of the application process.
 Do your research!
 If they can contact you directly and you cannot contact them, walk away.

 Overpayment Banking Scam

-A scam artist sends you a cheque and tell you to deposit it in your bank account, then wire a portion of the money back to them.
+A scam artist sends you a cheque and tells you to deposit it in your bank account, then wire a portion of the money back to them.
 Since the cheque was fake in the first place, you will have to pay your bank the amount of the cheque, plus you’ll lose any money you wired to them.
 Report any fake cheques to your bank immediately.

 Phishing Banking Scam

 You may receive an email message that asks you to verify your bank account or debit card number.
-Don’t click on links in email to verify your bank account.
+Don’t click on links in emails to verify your bank account.
 Report and forward any such phishing emails to your bank immediately.

 Unsolicited Cheque Fraud